-Today, we’ll be looking at the words “which” and “where.”
-In some sentences, either one is correct, but which one you choose depends on your audience.
+Today, we’ll be looking at two constructions that are correct, but which one you choose depends on your audience.

 ‘In which’ versus ‘where’

 The expressions that concern us today are “which” and “where.”
 We’ll be comparing sentences like these: “This is the store at opens in a new windowwhich I met my friend” and “This is the store where I met my friend.”
 As you can probably guess, “which” is more formal than “where.”